tllvvv/lz4-sgori/doc/Usage.md

 ```bash
 make lib
 ```
-It is also possible to build the block device separately by running
+It is also possible to build the block device separately by running:
 ```bash
 make bdev
 ```
-, although it requires symbols obtained from compiling the library.
+Although, it requires symbols obtained from compiling the library.

 ## Installing